drogue-iot/rfcs/active/0021-tls-psk.md

 Multiple pre-shared keys may be specified.

+#### Is a PSK the same as a password?

+Kind of, but there is a subtle difference: the pre-shared key needs to be input into the TLS handshake.
+This means that the endpoints need to retrieve the key from the authentication service and present it to OpenSSL during the handshake.
+The hashed passwords stored in the authentication service would not work for this purpose.
+To clearly communicate their different use to passwords, and to ensure that these are not conflicting, and can also be used as a supplement, pre-shared keys should be separate from regular passwords.

 ### Key selection

 Upon authentication a device, the following rules are applied for PSK credentials: